Counseling Degrees & Licenses in Arizona

 The Arizona Board of Behavioral Health Examiners issues Associate Marriage and Family Therapist (LAMFT) and Marriage and Family Therapist (LMFT) licenses.
 The requirements for an LAMFT license are:

 If candidates have not previously taken the exam, the board can issue an authorization to take the exam when the LAMFT application is submitted.
-In order to progress from an LAMFT to an LMFT, candidates must:
+To progress from an LAMFT to an LMFT, candidates must:

 |